In July 2020, the UK Government announced their strategy on obesity. This strategy includes plans to:

 Mandatory calorie labelling isn’t currently being introduced in Wales and Northern Ireland, however, this could happen in the future, and it is helpful to act now to try and prevent this.

-If you are in Scotland, Wales or Northern Ireland and would like support to write to your representative about this, please contact the team via email.
+If you are in Scotland, Wales or Northern Ireland and would like support to write to your representative about this, please contact the team on via email.

 Beat will continue to call on Governments in the UK to take an approach to addressing obesity that is non-stigmatising, informed by evidence and does not harm people with eating disorders.
 After being contacted by Beat campaigners, a number of politicians pledged their support to the campaign.
 Though we couldn’t stop the legislation passing, we have raised so much awareness with so many MPs, so it’s an important time to let them know more about the many other difficulties faced by those with eating disorders, including the unacceptably long waits faced for treatment.